 New Motorcycle Pro: Less Maintenance

 Any motorcycle you have will require at least a little bit of maintenance such as changing the oil, maintaining tire pressure, and keeping a clean and lubricated chain.
 But the newer the motorcycle you have, the less amount of maintenance you’ll need to do outside of the basics.

 Some new motorcycles will have notifications reporting what system has poor performance, report the status of the oil, how thin the brake pads are getting, etc. That keeps you from guessing when you need to keep up with those fixes.

 The new technology being developed for motorcycles makes the riding experience more pleasurable and worry-free.
-Engineers continue every year to impress us all with the new technology they create.
-This could also mean that we have motorcycles that make maintenance a breeze, maybe even better than what they have now.
+Engineers continue every year to impress us all with their new motorcycle technology.

 Used and older motorcycles tend to require more fixes because of the natural wear and tear it’ll get from regular usage.
 Such fixes may include poor throttle response, electrical issues, braking issues, and/or strong vibrations at higher speeds.
 These fixes can add up and be a bit overwhelming if you don’t know how to fix them yourself.

 Purchasing a new motorcycle often comes with the option of purchasing a warranty.

 A motorcycle warranty is a signed agreement between the dealer/manufacturer and the motorcycle owner in which the manufacturer promises to fund and pay for repairs during a certain amount of time.
 You can get a manufacturer’s warranty which is usually added into the motorcycle purchase or can be added into your loan if you get one.